-Baking egg-less and dairy-free vegan cupcakes is as simple as simple can be!
-These handy hints will get you on the road to vegan-baking-bliss!
+Baking vegan cupcakes is as simple as simple can be!
+These handy vegan cupcake tips will get you on the road to baking bliss.

 Soya milk or rice milk are excellent replacements for dairy milk.
 Coconut and nut milks are great too, but they will add additional flavour to your bakes.